nerwuuus/portfolio-projects/README.md

 <img width="1272" height="713" alt="image" src="https://github.com/user-attachments/assets/220e30f4-f384-435d-b867-6e0b97348458" />

 ### 3rd project
 This is a refined version of the 2nd dashboard.
-I used parameters to filter out the data displayed on visuals.
-I used a built-in dark mode.
+I used parameters to filter out the data displayed on visuals and a built-in dark mode.
 The Power BI file could not be uploaded due to its large size (over 37 MB).
 <img width="1422" height="777" alt="image" src="https://github.com/user-attachments/assets/a9c75290-3d0e-4bde-b82b-5728eee13a49" />